 This separation is a natural part of human relationships, and as teens get older, the lines of separation begin to form and become clearer.

 Adolescents need to separate and individuate.
-What that means is that they want to have a life of their own, and adolescence is really about preparing them for that.
+Individuation is a developmental process that takes place when children want to have a life of their own, and adolescence is really about preparing them for that.